getify/You-Dont-Know-JS/types & grammar/ch4.md

 **Note:** The differences between `number` literal grammar and `ToNumber` on a `string` value are subtle and highly nuanced, and thus will not be covered further here.
 Consult section 9.3.1 of the ES5 spec for more information, if desired.

-Objects (and arrays) will first be converted to their primitive value equivalent, if possible, and then this value (if a primitive but not already a `number`) is coerced to a `number` according to the `ToNumber` rules just mentioned.
+Objects (and arrays) will first be converted to their primitive value equivalent,  and then this value (if a primitive but not already a `number`) is coerced to a `number` according to the `ToNumber` rules just mentioned.

-To convert to this primitive value equivalent, the value in question will be consulted to see if it has a `valueOf()` method, and if so, what it returns (if a primitive value) will be used for the coercion.
+To convert to this primitive value equivalent, the `ToPrimitive` abstract operation (ES5 spec, section 9.1) will consult the value in question to see if it has a `valueOf()` method, and if so, what it returns (if a primitive value) will be used for the coercion.
 If no `valueOf()` is present, `toString()` is consulted, if present.
-If what it returns is a primitive, that will be used for the coercion.
+If what it returns is a primitive, *that* value will be the result of the coercion.

-**Note:** We cover how to coerce to `number`s later in this chapter in detail, but for this present discussion just assume the `Number(..)` function does so.
+**Note:** We cover how to coerce to `number`s later in this chapter in detail, but for this next code snippet, just assume the `Number(..)` function does so.

 Consider: